vitch/jScrollPane/README.md

 ## NPM
 Up-to-date Node version [jScrollPane](https://www.npmjs.com/package/jscrollpane) is also available from NPM.

+## Ruby on Rails
+jScrollPane [packed as Ruby gem](https://github.com/bodrovis/jscrollpane-rails) is also available.

 ## Issues

 Please feel free to make Bug reports against project but if you are making Issue in this project please read below.